 Arrested for Domestic Violence?
 Call our Rhode Island Domestic Violence Attorney

-At the Law Offices of Stefanie A. Murphy, our defense attorney can help fight your criminal defense charges.
+At the Law Offices of Stefanie A. Murphy, our defense attorneys can help fight your criminal defense charges if you have been falsely accused of domestic violence.
 Contact our law firm today take advantage of the free consultation and learn about your rights and about the legal system so that you can make an informed decision about what to do.
 Defense lawyer, Stefanie Murphy, has successfully handled domestic assault and battery charges throughout Rhode Island and has been successful in getting the charges dismissed at the pre-trial stage.
 Stefanie is also willing to go to trial and fight for her clients.

-Victims of domestic assault/battery, harassment and anyone who is in fear of another (with a domestic relationship) can apply for a temporary restraining order from the District Court.
-The victim will file a complaint/affidavit with the Court.
+Victims of domestic assault and battery, harassment and anyone who is in fear of another (with a domestic relationship) can apply for a temporary restraining order from the District Court.
+The victim will file a complaint or affidavit with the Court.
 A judge will review the affidavit and decide whether a temporary order is needed.
 If so, the temporary order will remain in affect for ten (10) days and a hearing date will be scheduled.
 In the meantime, the defendant will be served and will be given a copy of the order and a notice of the Court date.

 Rhode Island offers several types of protective orders (also known as restraining orders) to keep potentially dangerous people away from those they may harm, harass or stalk.
 They may be emergency orders, issued before a hearing, or temporary or permanent orders issued after a hearing.

 When someone is arrested on a domestic violence charge, it’s mandatory that the defendant appear in court before being released, and that the judge issue a protective order that prohibits the defendant from contacting the alleged victim.